NotAShelf/nvf/docs/manual/hacking.md

 By feeding NDG, our documentation generator, Markdown sources we can generate a HTML manual with various goodies, including a **search page** and an **options page**.
 The latter, found under `options.html` contains module options, similar to the official Nixpkgs search utility.
+The supported syntax for NDG can be found over at the [library documentation].

+### Building the Documentation

 The HTML version of this documentation, dubbed the "nvf manual", can be generated and opened by typing the following in a shell within a clone of the